ibpsa2017/ibpsa2017.github.io/sponsor-links/readme-sponsor-links.md

 * [Sponsor links]( #menu-sponsor-links.md "View all 40 sites in a minute or two" )

-First click on any logo in the menu on the left.
+Click on any logo in the menu on the left.
 Then click on the left and right arrows.

 A fresh window pops up for each web site - replacing the previous web site.